lipme/vue-svg-msa/README.md

     ></SvgMsa>
 ```

+Only the 'seqs' attribute is mandatory.
-seqs is an array as:
+**seqs** is an array as:

 ```
 seqs: [
 {
-seq: 'ATCATCATCATCATCATACTCATTTTTACAT---CATCATACTACATCATCATATACTCATTTTTACATCATC-TC',
+seq: 'ATCATCATCATCATCATACTCATTTTTACAT---CATCATACTACATCATCATATACTCATTTTTACATCATC-TCTT',
 id: 'seqid1',
 name: 'sequence1',
 color: 'red'